vanikas/product-catalog/README.md

 - We can add spinner before loading the data.
 - only basic css used to show functionlity on UI.
 It can be customized to look more better.

+## TEST WITH JASMINE/ KARMA
+   Best is to achieve more than 90% coverage for all the components.
+I have added few test cases.
+Mocking dependencies allows you to test a component in isolation.
+Positive and negative testing are both important, so be sure to include both in your angular unit tests.